 It’s recommended that children under age 12 don’t take decongestants.
 The risk of dangerous side effects is too high.
-Decongestants should never be given to children under 2 because of serious complications such as seizures and rapid heart rate.
+Decongestants should never be given to children under 2 because of serious side effects such as seizures and rapid heart rate.

 Cough suppressants and expectorants

-Although your local drugstore probably carries a wide variety of brands and formulations, there are really only two types of OTC cough medicines to choose from: cough suppressants and cough expectorants.
+There are really two types of OTC cough medications: cough suppressants and cough expectorants.

-Cough suppressants (antitussives) quiet your cough by blocking your cough reflex.
+Cough suppressants (antitussives): These medications quiet your cough by blocking your cough reflex.
 This is helpful for dry coughs that are painful or that keep you up at night.
-The primary OTC cough suppressant medicine is dextromethorphan, also known in the United States as:
+The primary OTC cough suppressant medication is dextromethorphan (Robitussin, Delsym, Theraflu Thin Strips Cough).

-Expectorants are better for wet coughs.
-They work by thinning the mucus in your airway so you can more easily cough it up.
-The most commonly used OTC expectorant is guaifenesin.
-In the United States, it’s in brands like:
+Expectorants: These are better for wet coughs and work by thinning the mucus in your airway so you can more easily cough it up.
+The most commonly used OTC expectorant is guaifenesin (Mucinex, Robitussin Cough Congestion, Vicks DayQuil).